 Professor Le will be accepting applications for graduate students for the 2024-2025 academic year.
 A strong preference will be given to candidates with a Master's degree or post-grad experience as a lab manager or RA.

 Professor Le's research focuses on how emotions and motivation shape well-being in interpersonal relationships.
 In particular, she examines how and when the regulation of emotions, the perception of emotions, and the motivation to care for others predict well-being for better or for worse.
 To do so, she uses naturalistic methods including surveying people in daily life, observing them in lab interactions, and following-up with them over time.
-Given that supportive relationships are vital to psychological well-being and physical health, the goal of Professor Le's research is to understand how people may most optimally regulate their emotions and care for one another in ways to build satisfying relationships.
+Given that supportive relationships are vital to psychological well-being and physical health, the goal of Professor Le's research is to understand how emotional and motivational processes may help or hinder the maintenance of satisfying relationships.

 - All recent publications can be viewed at the Le Lab website.